Isaac Brewer I

 The first of two ancestors named Isaac Brewer was born on November 25, 1713 in Wilbraham, Massachusetts, a hilly area east of Springfield.
 He was the sixth child in a family with seven children.
 Isaac's father, the Rev. Daniel Brewer, served as the minister of the Episcopal church of Springfield.
 Such an occupation probably did not provide material wealth for the Brewer household, but there may have been a significant inheritance from Daniel's own parents when they passed away in Roxbury.

+Soon after his father's death, Isaac moved to nearby Wilbraham and helped create a new church there based on Calvinist principles as a reaction to the more liberal views of Robert Breck, the new Congregationalist minister in Springfield.
 Three years after his father died, Isaac married Mary Bliss and lived the rest of his life as a farmer in Wilbraham.
-Mary died in 1759 at the relatively young age of 46, while Isaac survived until 1788.
-The first child, Mary, married a Springfield jeweler.
+In 1748 he built a large, 2-story house that has survived as a dwelling into the 21st century.
+Mary died in 1759 at the relatively young age of 46, and Isaac married the widow Sarah Stebbins.
+Isaac died in 1788, as did his son Isaac, Jr. The first child, Mary, married a Springfield jeweler.
 The last child, Gaius, became a Wilbraham blacksmith.

 Mary (1737 - ?)